Skip to Content

 24. Dandie Dinmont Terrier

-Highlights: Independent, Loving, Fun-loving
+Highlights: Independent, Loving, Lively

 There’s no denying that the Dandie Dinmont Terrier loves to have fun.
 They enjoy the company of their humans and thrives when put in the center of attention.
 As such, they’re a carefree and relaxed breed that doesn’t care much for obedience training.

 This easy-going and independent temperament makes the Dandie a fantastic family companion.
 But in an obedience test, this could be why they scored so low.
-It may be rather difficult getting this breed motivated in Coren’s trial.
+It may be rather difficult getting this dog breed motivated in Coren’s trial.

 23. Petit Basset Griffon Vendéen

-Highlights: Cheerful, Independent, Friendly
+Highlights: Cheerful, Independent, Warm

 As a result, PBGVs won’t perform well on an obedience test that measures this specific type of canine IQ.
 In addition, they’re very personal dogs that develop strong bonds with their owners.
 If a random judge is testing them, they may not comply.